Book a Tour →

 Is Brisbane or the Gold Coast better for a first visit to Queensland?

-For most adult first-time visitors, Brisbane is the better introduction — it's a genuine city with world-class attractions, better food, and the ideal base for exploring the surrounding region.
-The Gold Coast is the better choice if you have kids or specifically want a beach resort experience.
-Ideally, do both in the same trip.
+For most adult first-time visitors, Brisbane is the better introduction — it's a genuine city with world-class attractions, better food, Bluey's World (extended to November 2026), and the ideal base for exploring the surrounding region.
+The Gold Coast is the better choice if you have young kids or specifically want a beach resort experience.
+Ideally, do both in the same trip — the train between the two takes about an hour.

 Are Brisbane and the Gold Coast close to each other?

 Yes — about 80km and an hour by road or train.
 The Gold Coast is a very easy day trip from Brisbane, and Brisbane is equally accessible from the Gold Coast.
-The train (Nerang, Robina or Coolangatta to Roma Street/Central) costs around $15 return and runs regularly.
+Queensland Rail's regular service runs from Roma Street / Central Station to Robina or Nerang, connecting to the G:link tram on the Gold Coast.
+The return fare costs around $15 on a Go Card.
+The M1 Pacific Motorway by car is typically one hour outside peak hour.

 Which has better nightlife — Brisbane or the Gold Coast?

 They're different more than one being better.
 Brisbane's nightlife is more varied and authentic — Fortitude Valley has the city's best bar and club scene, with everything from live jazz and craft beer bars to international DJs.
-The Gold Coast's nightlife is more concentrated and louder — Surfers Paradise's Cavill Avenue strip and Orchid Avenue have the highest density of bars and clubs, with an energy that's unquestionably more intense.
+The Gold Coast's Surfers Paradise strip (Cavill Avenue, Orchid Avenue) has the highest concentration of bars and clubs with an energy that's unquestionably more intense.
 For quality over volume, Brisbane wins.
+For maximum energy in a compact strip, the Gold Coast.

 Can I visit both Brisbane and the Gold Coast in one trip?

-Absolutely — and we recommend it.
-A standard approach: fly into Brisbane, spend 3–4 nights exploring the city and Moreton Bay/Hinterland day trips, then take the train south for 3–4 nights on the Gold Coast (beaches, hinterland, one theme park).
+Absolutely — and we strongly recommend it.
+A standard approach: fly into Brisbane, spend 3–4 nights exploring the city and a day trip (Moreton Island / Gheebulum Kunungai NP, Noosa, Australia Zoo, or Tamborine Mountain), then take Queensland Rail south for 3–4 nights on the Gold Coast (beaches, hinterland, one theme park).
 You're covering 7–8 days and seeing two completely different sides of Queensland without any flights or long transfers.
+The entire move between cities costs around $15 by train.